Gert Adendorff: Rorke's Drift

-Adendorff and another soldier named Vane who had escaped from Isandlwana with him rode up to Rorke's Drift to warn the garrison there of an imminent attack.
+Adendorff and another soldier, possibly named Vane who had escaped from Isandlwana with him, rode up to Rorke's Drift to warn the garrison there of an imminent attack.
 They arrived at about 3.15 pm on the Zulu side of the Buffalo River while Lieutenant John Chard was in his tent by the ponts on the other side.
 They called out to be taken across the river.
 In his report Chard wrote:

 My attention was called to two horsemen galloping towards us from the direction of Isandlwana.
 From their gesticulations and their shouts, when they were near enough to be heard, we saw that something was the matter, and on taking them over the river, one of them, Lieut.
 Adendorff of Lonsdale's Regiment, Natal Native Contingent, asking if I was an officer, jumped off his horse, took me on one side, and told me the camp was in the hands of the Zulus and the army destroyed; that scarcely a man had got away to tell the tale, and that probably Lord Chelmsford and the rest of the column had shared the same fate.
 His companion, a Carbineer, confirmed his story.

 In 1883 Adendorff spoke with Walter Stafford about what happened that day, with Stafford recording: